oslocyclotronlab/ompy/docs/source/install.md

 #### OpenMP / MAC
 If you don't have OpenMP / have problems installing it, you can install without OpenMP.
 Type `export ompy_OpenMP=False` in the terminal before the setup above.
 For attempts to solve this issue, see also [#30](https://github.com/oslocyclotronlab/ompy/issues/30).

+#### Cloned the repo before September 2019
+**NB: Read this (only) if you have cloned the repo before October 2019:**
+We cleaned the repository from old comits clogging the repo (big data files that should never have been there).
+Unfortunetely, this has the sideeffect that the history had to be rewritten: Previous commits now have a different SHA1 (git version keys).
+If you need anything from the previous repo, see [ompy_Archive_Sept2019](https://github.com/oslocyclotronlab/ompy_Archive_Sept2019).
+This will unfortunately also destroy references in issues.
+The simplest way to get the new repo is to rerun the installation instructions below.

 ### General usage
 All the functions and classes in the package are available in the main module.
 You get everything by importing the package